unknown321/wampy/EQUALIZER-FILTERS.md

 **Filter status updates only when music is playing**.
 To enable filter, tap on `Enable` button and start music if it's not already on.

-All changes will **NOT** be reflected in standard interface; if you use this tab, consider it the source of truth.
+All changes will **NOT** be reflected in standard interface; this tab is the source of truth.

 DSEE is available only in standard interface; there is a software difference not allowing all variants everywhere.

 Clear Phase is available only in standard interface on supported devices.

 All filters are compatible with "EQ per song" options (except Dynamic Normalizer).

+Filters that have no interface on your current firmware (like VPT on Walkman One or EQTone on stock A50) are automatically disabled by standard interface on startup.
+To automatically enable them back on startup, use `Control filters` checkbox in `Settings->Misc`.
+When checked, filters will be set on or off on first wampy toggle according to your config.
+Standard interface changes are not saved to that config automatically; you will have to change it in wampy manually.

 ## Filters